wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.5 =
+* You can now speed up your weather and provide better accuracy by using the new Search box in the widget to find the OpenWeatherMap City ID.
+* We also added the ability to use different background images by weather.
+Also new CSS properties using the weather condition code and text are added so you can target based on weather type.
+* Added several new filters to modify aspects of the weather widget like changing the C and F to a Degree symbol.
+* Fixed an issue where changing the forecast days would not clear the cache.

 = 1.4.3.3 =
 * Hungarian language added (thanks Istvan Hidegkuti